AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-08-0.md

 When publishing AEM Sites output using legacy component mapping:

-- Publishing fails when using DITA-OT 4.
-(GUIDES-28024)
 - Non-English filenames in the generated page names are replaced with hyphens, making it difficult to identify the topic or file it is associated with.
 (GUIDES-48387)

 **Native PDF**